History of Air New Zealand: 2010s

 On 21 December 2010, the New Zealand government approved an alliance between Air New Zealand and Australian airline Virgin Blue (now named Virgin Australia), which allowed both airlines to expand operations between Australia and New Zealand with codeshares for trans-Tasman and connecting domestic flights; and reciprocal access to frequent flyer programmes and airport lounges.
 Air New Zealand subsequently purchased a 26% shareholding in Virgin Australia Holdings (Virgin Australia's parent company) to cement the relationship.
 By October 2016 Air New Zealand had sold its remaining stake in Virgin Australia Holdings.
 Air New Zealand ended its partnership with Virgin Australia on 28 October 2018.

 In 2011, Air New Zealand introduced the Boeing 777-300ER airliner, as well as the Economy Skycouch, a set of three economy class seats that could be converted into a flat multi-purpose surface by raising the leg rests.
 After a four-year delay, Air New Zealand took delivery of its first Boeing 787-9 on 9 July 2014.
 The airline retired its last Boeing 747-400 in September 2014, the last Boeing 737 in September 2015, and the last Boeing 767 in March 2017, leaving it with a simplified fleet of Airbus A320 aircraft for short-haul and Boeing 777 and Boeing 787 aircraft for long-haul.

-In November 2013 the New Zealand Government reduced its share in Air New Zealand from 73% to 53% as part of its controversial asset sales programme.
-It made $365 million from this deal.
+In November 2013 the New Zealand Government reduced its share in Air New Zealand from 73% to 53% as part of its controversial asset sales programme, realising $365 million.

 In June 2012, Christopher Luxon was appointed as CEO of Air New Zealand.
 In mid June 2019, Luxon announced that he was resigning as CEO in order to pursue a career with the New Zealand National Party.
 In mid October 2019, Air New Zealand named Greg Foran, the former present and chief executive officer of Walmart US, as its new CEO.

 On 23 October 2019, Air New Zealand announced it would terminate flights between Los Angeles and London, after 38 years.

-Air New Zealand started a 3 weekly service to Chicago using 787s on 30 November 2018.

-On 17 September 2022 Air NZ started a 3 weekly service to New York JFK Airport using their Boeing 787s.
+Air New Zealand started a three-weekly service to Chicago using 787s on 30 November 2018.
+On 17 September 2022 Air NZ started a three-weekly service to New York JFK Airport using their Boeing 787s.